elastest/elastest-torm/docs/index.md

 ## Execution

-[How to install the version 0.1 of component.
-This version should be installable wihout using any other ElasTest component.
-It is ok to provide a docker-compose.yml file to start the component dockerized with its dependencies.]
+To start this componet, you need to download the docker-compose-exec.yml and exectute the folloiwng command from any terminal:

+`docker-compose -f docker-compose-exec.yml up -d`

+*Nota:* `You need to have the docker-compose application installed beforehand.`

 ## Basic usage

 To use ElasTest and run your first test, you need to create at least one project and a TJob associated to the project.

 - **Create Project.** To do this, you can use the API provided by the elastest-torm application, use the GUI of elastest-torm or insert them directly into DDBB.
-    - *Using TORM API.* Go to http://localhost:8091/swagger-ui.html#!/Project/createProjectUsingPOST fill in the field `body` with the next JSON.
+    - *Using TORM API.* Go to `http://localhost:8091/swagger-ui.html#!/Project/createProjectUsingPOST` and fill in the field `body` with the next JSON.
     ```json
     {
         "id": "0",